kumu/docs/guides/focus.md

 ### Prompted mode

 Prompted mode builds on the preset focus by allowing users to build a map based on search criteria.
-When you've enabled prompted mode, users are presented with a search prompt rather than seeing the map.
+When you've enabled prompted mode, users are presented with a search prompt rather than seeing the full map.
 Users can then type the name of any element and hit enter to add them to the list of elements to be included in the map.
 By default that element and its direct connections will be included, but you can tweak the "out 1" setting to also include second and third degree connections.

 ![prompted mode](/images/prompted-mode.png)

 Click build map and voila!
+You can also use "out n" for a search to automatically change the number of degrees out included in the search results.
+For example, "Bill Gates out 3" will display Bill Gates and all elements within 3 degrees.

 ![the map](/images/prompted-results.png)